6-CSE/HelloWorld/Nooblang/README.md

 `cp /path_to/hello_world.noob ./examples/`

-replacing */path_to* in the above command with the path where you saved the file.
+replacing */path_to* in the above command with the path where you saved the *hello_world.noob* file:

 alternatively you can create the *hello_world.noob* file with the following command: